The Seljuk Han of Anatolia

 portal is magnificent with its geometric relief decorations and its sparkling

-most important characteristic of the portal, which can compete in refinement with the Karatay
+most important characteristic of the portal, which can compete in refinement with that

 Han, is its band of fretwork and chevrons of exquisite

-Other decorative elements include arabesques, animals (dogs, bulls, rabbits, lions and other quadrupeds), birds, braids, shells and meanders.
+Other stoneword decorative elements in the han include arabesques, animals (dogs, bulls, rabbits, lions and other quadrupeds), birds, braids, shells and meanders.

 The total area of the han is 1100m2